Skip to content

 2. How does an RFP differ from an RFQ (Request for Quote)?

 While both RFPs and RFQs are used in the procurement process, they serve different purposes.
 An RFP is generally more comprehensive and is used when the requirements are complex, requiring not just a price quote but also a detailed plan of how the project will be executed.
-An RFQ, on the other hand, is usually used for straightforward purchases and focuses primarily on the price of the goods or services.

 3. What are the key components that should be included in an RFP?